aishiyer/cpsc473project2/README.md

 # cpsc473project2

-What is left to do:

-2. RATING (pictures.hbs) Create a form where the user can enter in the title, description.

 DONE:
 1. RATING (pictures.hbs) Create a rating library so you can see all the movies you have added.

+2. RATING (pictures.hbs) Create a form where the user can enter in the title, description.

 3. MESSAGES (messages.hbs) Create a messaging system where two users can communicate with each other.
 In order to do this, we need login authentication.
 OR we can do a mail system which also requires login authentication. https://github.com/ahaurw01/emberfire-chat